FAQs

 What about the whole predestination thing?
 I don’t think I like that.

 Oh that.
 Not much to say about it.
 If God is all-powerful and all-knowing then, by definition, whatever God wants God gets.
-But it is well above our pay grade.
+But, that is well above our pay grade.
 So, we just leave it at this: whatever God wants to happen will happen.
 Beyond that you’re likely to give yourself a metaphysical headache.

 What is communion?